evgentud/quizbuilder-backend/README.md

 ## Local deployment
 ### 1. Requirements:
+- JDK 21
 - Docker Compose version 2.20 and later, and Docker Desktop version 4.22 and later
-- JDK 21
+- Docker (for running integration tests and local deployment)

-### 1. Generate SSL certificates for local development using script:
+### 2. Generate SSL certificates for local development using script:
 Linux:
 ```bash
 cd ./scripts